📊 Our Test Results:

 ClickUp wins 4 out of 7 categories in our head-to-head test.

-ClickUp and Zendesk are two very different products built for very different teams.
+ClickUp and Zendesk are two very different products built for two very different audiences.

-ClickUp is the best choice for teams that manage projects, tasks, and internal workflows.
-It’s affordable, feature-rich, and flexible enough for teams of any size.
+ClickUp is the best choice for teams that need to manage projects, manage tasks, and run essential features across multiple projects.
+It is affordable, packed with project management tools, and flexible enough for businesses of every size.

-Zendesk is the best choice for businesses that live and die by customer satisfaction.
-It’s the top customer support platform in the world for a reason — and its AI automation alone can pay for itself.
+Zendesk is the best choice for businesses whose revenue depends on customer satisfaction.
+It is the leading customer support software in the world, and its AI automation alone often pays for itself.

 If you run a support team, Zendesk is worth every dollar.
 If you manage projects or need an internal productivity hub, ClickUp wins hands down.